-Therapeutic groups occur twice a week and are led by a Master's level clinician.
+Therapeutic groups occur twice a week and are led by clinical staff.
 The purpose of the therapeutic groups is to help students navigate the complexities of adolescence and transition to adulthood.
 The clinical groups focus on self-care, wellness, skill development, individual awareness, safety, interpersonal communication, and conflict resolution, utilizing a variety of modalities to ensure all students are able to successfully engage in group sessions.